TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

       statement: del

    Called when the instance is about to be destroyed.
 This is also called a finalizer or (improperly) a destructor.
-If a base class has a :meth:`__del__` method, the derived class's :meth:`__del__` method, if any, must explicitly call it to ensure proper deletion of the base class part of the instance.
+If a base kundi has a :meth:`__del__` method, the derived class's :meth:`__del__` method, if any, must explicitly call it to ensure proper deletion of the base kundi part of the instance.

    It is possible (though not recommended!) for the :meth:`__del__` method to postpone destruction of the instance by creating a new reference to